harpalnitk/fireship-react-course/README.md

 ### WHY NEXTJS
-react app is invisible to search engines and socila media link bots initial page load is slow
+react app is invisible to search engines and social media link bots initial page load is slow

 # next renders the app content first on the server and serves